-Returning Student Verification
+Returning Student Verification:

-At the start of each year, parents are required to complete the Returning Student Verification forms through Powerschool.
+At the start of each year, parents must complete the Returning Student Verification forms through PowerSchool.
 These forms contain information which the school has on file indicating where parents(s)/guardian(s) may be contacted during school hours if the need arises.
 Please make any corrections on the form.
 It is extremely important to keep this information current.
 Notify the school office immediately of any changes in employment, phone numbers, addresses, etc.